BrianSandro/powershell-1/README.md

 ######get-inactive-wks.ps1

-Export the workstations that didnt log into the AD for 90 days in C:\Temp\inactiveWorkstations.txt
+Export the workstations that didnt log into the AD for 90 days in a file called inactiveWorkstations.txt

 ######get-accounts-notexpire.ps1